HETFADIA/os-assignments/my_files/Readme.txt

 The program allows multiple clients to send requests, their request can also be processed simultaneously.
 The dispatcher then handles the requests of the clients.
+Due to multithreading the request of the client can be processed simultaneously so that he/she does not have to wait.

 Moreover memory limit, thread limit, file open limit etc can be given.